Klobuchar: Kavanaugh Confirmation Process Was a 'Sham' | Breitbart

-Sunday on ABC’s “This Week” 2020 Democratic presidential hopeful Sen. Amy Klobuchar (D-MN) addressed a New York Times report about Justice Brett Kavanaugh involved in unwanted sexual contact.
+Sunday on ABC’s “This Week” 2020 Democratic presidential hopeful Sen. Amy Klobuchar (D-MN) addressed a New York Times report about Justice Brett Kavanaugh’s potential involvement in unwanted sexual contact.

 Klobuchar said, “My views on Justice Kavanaugh are very clear, George.
 I think most people remember my questioning of the justice when he went so far as to ask me if I blacked out and had to apologize to me.
 I strongly opposed him based on his views on executive power which will continue to haunt our country as well as how he behaved, including the allegations that we are hearing more about today.”